 The owner of the Cyber Risk Scheme is the Kompetenzzentrum Sicheres Österreich (KSÖ) as a neutral and impartial association, whose statutes foresee the fostering of cybersecurity in Austria.
-The KSÖ operates the Cyber Risk Advisory Board, which consists of eight selected representatives of Operators of essential services according to the NIS directive: one representative per NIS sector.
+The KSÖ operates the Cyber Risk Advisory Board according to its own rules of procedure, which is composed of representatives from the NIS sectors.
 These representatives must be qualified experts with responsible leading functions regarding cybersecurity within their companies.
 These experts provide their knowledge and expertise in defining, maintaining, and further developing the Cyber Risk Scheme in order to optimally reflect the security requirements of OeS in the Cyber Risk Rating Scheme.
 The final approval of the scheme is in the responsibility of the Cyber Risk Advisory Board.

 The operational management of the scheme is done by the Cyber Risk Management Board, which consists of three representatives of the involved partners (KSV1870, KSÖ, Cyber Trust Services).
-The Cyber Risk Management Board acts also as escalation instance.
+The Cyber Risk Management Board acts also as first escalation instance.
+The Cyber Risk Advisory Board is the second and final escalation instance.